 Sometimes round instead of square is the way to go!
 Arranging your stuffed peppers in a bundt pan makes for a snug fit so they'll stay upright.

-I have a ton of ramekins in my kitchen in a variety of sizes.
+I have a ton of ramekins in my kitchen in a variety of serving sizes.
 I love to use them when I'm baking, but they also make a nice holder for stuffed peppers.
 This is helpful if you're only planning on making a few stuffed bell peppers instead of a whole batch.

 If you don't have any of the suggested baking pans listed above, you can always use a square baking dish.
 To prevent the stuffed bell peppers from tipping over, use a paring knife to slice off the bottom of the pepper, which will help them be a little more stable.